skythelimitdt/natural-disaster-insights/README.md

         - Filtered `Event_Name` to retain only events categorized under the `Disaster_Subtype` of `Tropical Cyclone`, and dropped rows related to other events
     -  DataFrames Creation

+- Load
-- Load: Exported cleaned and transformed DataFrames as CSV files for use in downstream application, PostgreSQL
+  - Exported cleaned and transformed DataFrames as CSV files for use in downstream application, PostgreSQL